T1taniumF0rge-Industries-Inc/Software/README.md

 > [!NOTE]
 >
-> In GitHub, there is this section of the repository where it shows the amount of programming languages in a percentage.
-However this percentage is incorrect, as some of our uploads in InstallerSoft and RepoSoft sometimes causes certain languages to rise, and is not representative of what are the main languages that are coded.
+> In GitHub, there is this section of the repository where it shows the amount of programming languages in percentages.
+However these may be incorrect, as some of our uploads in InstallerSoft and RepoSoft sometimes causes certain languages to rise and fall.
 >
 > ![image](https://github.com/user-attachments/assets/09f93568-4474-4c23-8f0a-be5c7b187b12)
+>

-The main coding language in this repository is Python ([PySoft](https://github.com/GamerSoft24/Software/tree/Main/PySoft)), although we do have secondary coding languages like C++ ([CPPSoft](https://github.com/GamerSoft24/Software/tree/Main/CPPSoft)), Windows Batchfile ([BatchSoft](https://github.com/GamerSoft24/Software/tree/Main/BatchSoft)), Windows Visual Basic Script ([VBSoft](https://github.com/GamerSoft24/Software/tree/Main/VBSoft)), HyperText Markup Language ([HTMLSoft](https://github.com/GamerSoft24/Software/tree/Main/HTMLSoft)), hacks with varying languages in HackSoft ([HackSoft](https://github.com/GamerSoft24/Software/tree/Main/HackSoft)), Java (coming soon), JavaScript (coming soon), possibly TypeScript (coming soon), etc...
+>The main coding language in this repository is Python ([PySoft](https://github.com/GamerSoft24/Software/tree/Main/PySoft)), although we do have secondary coding languages like C++ ([CPPSoft](https://github.com/GamerSoft24/Software/tree/Main/CPPSoft)), Windows Batchfile ([BatchSoft](https://github.com/GamerSoft24/Software/tree/Main/BatchSoft)), Windows Visual Basic Script ([VBSoft](https://github.com/GamerSoft24/Software/tree/Main/VBSoft)), HyperText Markup Language ([HTMLSoft](https://github.com/GamerSoft24/Software/tree/Main/HTMLSoft)), hacks with varying languages in HackSoft ([HackSoft](https://github.com/GamerSoft24/Software/tree/Main/HackSoft)), Java (coming soon), JavaScript (coming soon), possibly TypeScript (coming soon), etc...